bcolindres/pacman/README.md

 # Usage
 Open the HTML file in a web browser to see the Pacman animation.
 The Pacman image will move horizontally across the screen, simulating movement while its mouth opens and closes.

+# Roadmap of Future Improvements
+What I plan on doing next to improve upon this project is potentially add the ghosts that chase pacman around in the real game.
+This should be an interesting addition to this project given it will require the ghost to function indenependetly from how pacman is moving within this project already.
+I will have to do some research on how to incorporate such code into my function and begin finding the images in order to incorporate in my folder.

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request or open an issue.